 Faces and Voices from the Hunger Strike

 Below are six individuals in Pelican Bay State Prison and Corcoran State Prison SHUs.
 All have been held in the SHU for over a decade, and participated in the previous two hunger strikes.
-All have indicated their intention to participate in this July 8th hunger strike, despite some of them having medical conditions.
+All participated in the July 8th, 2013 hunger strike, despite some of them having medical conditions.

 J. Heshima Denham, 41 , Corcoran State Prison SHU.
 Denham has been in the SHU for over a decade following validation as a member of the Black Guerilla Family.
 As evidence of gang activity, he has reportedly has his cell raised by prison guards for Japanese artwork involving dragons; the dragon is a symbol of the BGF.